-We are all aware that the impact of the novel coronavirus (COVID-19) is becoming more widespread and intense.
+We are all aware of ongoing the impact of the coronavirus (COVID-19).
 It goes without saying that the safety and health of our staff, clients and visitors are of paramount concern to us.

-It is imperative that we take care of our people — including employees and our subcontractors — and the communities they work in.
-We’ve taken actions to remove any need for people to come into our office, closing it for all but emergency controlled access.
+We take care of our people — including employees and our subcontractors — and the communities they work in.
+We took actions to remove any need for people to come into our office, closing it for all but emergency controlled access.
 We have continued through-out in that way of working.
 We are continuing to review our options and will only look to reopen our office when it is right to do so.

 From Epimorphics’ formation in late 2009 , we have promoted work policies and practices which enable staff to work from home whenever appropriate, both to provide a family-friendly work environment and to reduce the carbon footprint engendered by commuting.
 Our computing infrastructure services are outsourced to cloud-based service providers and can be accessed from any location, with strong SLAs and good resilience plans in place.
 We have infrastructure to enable distributed team meetings and other ad-hoc meetings via voice, video and web conferencing.
 These are well tested and everyone is up and running to work that way for a considerable time.